 Kryn Dynasty Politics

 From Lady Zethriss Olios, the Nein got a glimpse into the political structure of the Dynasty.
-There are many Dens of drow families that help run the Dynasty; the oldest is the Kryn family, another is the Olios family.
-Lady Zethriss is one of the three most powerful in the Olios Den, alongside her sisters.
+There are many Dens of drow families that help run the Dynasty; the oldest is the Kryn family, the other two are the Mirimm and Thelyss dens.
+Lady Zethriss, in Asarius, is one of the three most powerful in the Olios Den, alongside her sisters.
 The Kryn family has been in charge since the Dynasty’s inception.
 Empress Leylas Kryn is at least 600 years old, and is the oldest among the drow in the Dynasty.
 She is known as a powerful and dangerous warrior who has lived many lives.
 Her den is located in Rosohna, and The Mighty Nein met with her in the Lucid Bastion, most likely in Ghor Dranas.

 High-ranking and favored individuals in the Dynasty-- both drow and otherwise-- have the potential to become consecuted, a process that is still shrouded in a fair amount of mystery.
 The term’s usage in this context seems to point to some aspect this rebirthing process.
 “Consecution” archaically refers to a sequence, and in logic, the relationship between one thing that previously existed and the thing that comes after it.
 This also seems to be supported from some comments made towards the Mighty Nein regarding their willingness to risk their lives in service of the Dynasty.
 From Caleb’s readings about Empress Leylas Kryn being called an “umavi” and Sunbreaker Oloman referring to his “near-umavi ascension,” we’re inclined to think that “umavi” is their term for the final stage of consecution: perfection.